-Pursuant to the amended terms of the Kinsley Option, Pilot Gold would have the exclusive right to earn a 51% undivided interest, right and title in and to Kinsley Mountain through a 51% equity interest in a joint venture company to be formed at the time of such acquisition by incurring US\$1.18 million in exploration expenditures by March 30, 2013 (incurred).
-Pilot Gold could earn an additional undivided 14% interest in Kinsley Mountain and in the joint venture by incurring an additional US\$3.0 million in exploration expenditures within five years of meeting the initial earn-in.
+On September 21, 2011, Nevada Sunrise announced the purchase by Pilot Gold of the Kinsley Option from Animas.
+Pursuant to the amended terms of the Kinsley Option, Pilot Gold would have the exclusive right to earn a 51% undivided interest in Kinsley Mountain by incurring US\$1.18 million in exploration expenditures by March 30, 2013 (incurred).
+Pilot Gold could earn an additional undivided 14% interest in Kinsley Mountain by incurring an additional US\$3.0 million in exploration expenditures within five years of meeting the initial earn-in.

 On April 10, 2013, the Company announced that Pilot Gold had given notice that it had completed the US\$3,000,000 in eligible expenditures at Kinsley Mountain to increase its participating interest to 65%.
-In addition, the Company received an exploration program proposal for 2013 for Kinsley Mountain which included the following:
+In addition, the Company received an exploration program proposal for 2013 for Kinsley Mountain from Pilot Gold, which included diamond drilling, a resource estimate as drilling progressed, and metallurgical studies planned in connection with the resource estimate.